Per Occurrence vs Aggregate Limits in Car Insurance: What's the Difference?

 Personal Auto Insurance

-In standard personal auto policies, aggregate limits are rarely used.
-Your liability protection typically resets with each accident — there's no running total that depletes across multiple incidents within the year.
-Each accident is evaluated against your per occurrence (per accident) limits independently.
+In standard personal auto policies, aggregate limits are not used.
+Your liability protection applies independently to each accident — there is no running total that depletes across multiple incidents within the year.
+Each accident is evaluated against your per occurrence (per accident) limits on its own.
 This makes personal auto insurance simpler and more forgiving for everyday drivers.
+Even if you're involved in two at-fault accidents in the same policy year, each incident receives its own full coverage up to your per occurrence limit.

 Commercial Auto Insurance